OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Dynamic Analysis

-###### Sending Files
+###### Sending Items

 There are three main things you can easily inspect by performing dynamic instrumentation:

-- the `activityItems`: an array of the items being shared.
-They might be of different types, e.g. one string and one picture to be shared via a messaging app
+- The `activityItems`: an array of the items being shared.
+They might be of different types, e.g. one string and one picture to be shared via a messaging app.
-- the `applicationActivities`: an array of `UIActivity` objects representing the app's custom services
+- The `applicationActivities`: an array of `UIActivity` objects representing the app's custom services.
-- the `excludedActivityTypes`: an array of the Activity Types that are not supported, e.g. `postToFacebook`
+- The `excludedActivityTypes`: an array of the Activity Types that are not supported, e.g. `postToFacebook`.

 To achieve this you can do two things:

-- hook the method we have seen in the static analysis ([`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)")) to get the `activityItems` and `applicationActivities`
+- Hook the method we have seen in the static analysis ([`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)")) to get the `activityItems` and `applicationActivities`.
-- find out the excluded activities by hooking [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes "UIActivityViewController excludedActivityTypes")
+- Find out the excluded activities by hooking [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes "UIActivityViewController excludedActivityTypes").

 Let's see an example using Telegram to share a picture and a text file.
 First prepare the hooks, we will use the Frida REPL and write a script for this: